Peter Kocan

-Peter Raymond Kocan (born Peter Raymond Douglas, 4 May 1947) is an Australian author and poet, best known for his attempted assassination of Opposition Leader Arthur Calwell on 21 June 1966.
+Peter Raymond Kocan (born Peter Raymond Douglas, 4 May 1947) is an Australian author and poet who attempted to assassinate Australian Opposition Leader Arthur Calwell on 21 June 1966.
 He fired a shot at point-blank range through a car window, but Calwell escaped with only minor facial injuries from broken glass.
 Kocan, 19 years old at the time, was sentenced to life imprisonment.
 He was transferred to the Morisset Mental Hospital and released in 1976.

-He began writing in prison and has published several volumes.
+He began writing in prison and has published several volumes of poetry.
+After his release from prison he continued to write poetry and novels.

 Early life

 Kocan was born Peter Raymond Douglas on 4 May 1947 in Newcastle, New South Wales.
 His father, an engineer, was killed in a car accident three months before his birth.
 When he was five years old, his mother married Ludowit Kocan and the family moved to Melbourne.
 The marriage did not last and they moved on to Sydney, but Peter retained his step-father's surname.
 His mother later stated that his step-father had rejected him and that he had "never known the affection of a father".

 Kocan left school at the age of 14, and according to his mother gave up sport and spent most of his time reading.
 During his teenage years he worked as a labourer and station-hand in the country, before later returning to Sydney.
-He reportedly wrote a letter to the headquarters of the Australian National Socialist Party in which he stated that he "admired Hitler because he had killed himself at the right time".
+He wrote a letter to the headquarters of the Australian National Socialist Party in which he stated that he "admired Hitler because he had killed himself at the right time".
 According to Sydney Rowe, a psychiatrist who examined him, Kocan became fixated on death and suicide, and had fantasies about imitating Lee Harvey Oswald.
 When asked about his motive, Kocan told police "I had to do something to set me aside from all the other nobodies".